oddbird/susy/docs/source/guides/reference.html.md

 that you can put where you want, and use for advanced math.

 ### Columns
-Identical to `columns` mixin, but returns the math-ready `%` multiplier.
+Similar to `span-columns` mixin, but returns the math-ready `%` multiplier.

     :::scss
     // columns(<$columns> [, <$context>])